scalar-labs/cassy/README.md

 ## How to Use

-This section briery describes how to install and use Cassy.
+This section briefly describes how to install and use Cassy.

 ### Prerequisite